 - A guitarist who wants an acoustic guitar with a pickup.

 Beginners should not hesitate to purchase a laminated guitar for their first guitar despite the drawbacks.
 Provided that they purchase a quality instrument from a reputable source, technique is far more likely to be the major limiting factor at first than wood when it comes to tone.
 Once the guitarist gains some experience and wants to take his playing to the next level, then it will be time enough to think about a pricier solid-wood instrument.
-At this point, he will have acquired the skill to bring out the full tone of the wood and the ear to appreciate the results.
+At this point, he will have acquired the skill to bring out the full tone of the wood, and he will have developed the ear to appreciate the results.

 A word of warning—some guitarists try split the difference and purchase a guitar with a solid top but laminated sides and back.
 There is some logic here, as the bulk of the guitar will be sturdier, but the top (which accounts for about 85% of the sound) will be more flexible and resonant.
 However, the top will still be prone to warping as the humidity changes, only now it will have to fight against a comparatively rigid body.
 While this combination of solid and laminated woods is certainly cheaper than pure solid wood and richer-sounding than pure laminate, it can also increase the risk of a cracked top.
 Extra care will be needed to protect the instrument from fluctuating humidity levels.